nikkaoyy/Academic-Life/Computer Science/Data Structures/README.md

 # 🧩 Data Structures
 **Repository:** Computer Science

-This module contains fundamental implementations of **data structures** in C++, designed to strengthen understanding of dynamic memory, pointer manipulation, and data abstraction through templates.
+This module contains fundamental implementations of **data structures** in C++, designed to strengthen the understanding of dynamic memory, pointer manipulation, and data abstraction through the use of templates.

 ---